ACED-IDP/gen3-helm/docs/aced-RBAC.md

 ### Adding Data Access Committee members

+Note: This example uses the ohsu program, but the same process applies to all programs.

 * A sysadmin will add the ohsu_requestor_updater_role  to a data-access-committee member(s)
 * Only users with the ohsu_requestor_updater_role  can APPROVE and SIGN adding policies